-A growing number of organizations have begun implementing cybersecurity software in hopes of strengthening internal controls and information security programs beyond regulatory requirements, such as Sarbanes-Oxley (SOX).
+After understanding why NIST is important, a growing number of organizations have begun implementing cybersecurity software in hopes of strengthening internal controls and information security programs beyond regulatory requirements, such as Sarbanes-Oxley (SOX).
 This push for more maturity and readiness is the result of several factors, including recent data breaches, pressure for higher levels of data accountability, security and privacy, and the tools available to help organizations in cybersecurity preparedness.

 Among the accelerators is the National Institute of Standards and Technology (NIST) Framework for Improving Critical Infrastructure Cybersecurity (also known as the Cybersecurity Framework or CSF).
 While NIST standards, frameworks, and best practices have been primarily adopted by federal and state governments, both private and public organizations have begun using it as a baseline to develop, implement or expand their cybersecurity programs.

-This article will take a look at four initiatives that can help organizations adopt the NIST Cybersecurity Framework and ultimately protect information technology (IT) infrastructure and sensitive assets beyond the basic, defined regulatory requirements.
+This article will take a look at four initiatives that can help organizations adopt the NIST Cybersecurity Framework and ultimately protect information technology (IT) critical infrastructure and sensitive assets beyond the basic, defined regulatory requirements.

 The effort of implementing NIST CSF may vary greatly between organizations, depending on their size, complexity, maturity level, and the risk appetite.
 According to NIST, compliance with (or adoption of) CSF can be confusing and mean different things to different stakeholders.
-With this in mind, the following are four (4) essential initiatives to help organizations to successfully adopt NIST CSF.
+With this in mind, the following are four essential initiatives to help organizations to successfully adopt NIST CSF.

 A common misstep for organizations is to implement safeguards around sensitive data without having adequately classified the data.
 This could result in inadequate, insufficient, or unnecessary controls, or worst, not knowing what data actually requires safeguards.
 Below are the types of questions that your organization should be able to answer in order to have a data classification policy and process.
 Otherwise there may be a higher risk of exposure when it comes to protecting sensitive data.